demisto/content/Packs/Rapid7_InsightIDR/Integrations/Rapid7_InsightIDR/README.md

 ### rapid7-insight-idr-list-investigation-product-alerts

 ***
-Retrieve and list all Rapid7 product alerts associated with an investigation, with the given ID or RRN.
+Retrieve and list all Rapid7 product alerts associated with an investigation, with the given ID or the Rapid7 Resource Names.
 These alerts are generated by Rapid7 products other than InsightIDR that you have an active license for.

 #### Base Command